Breast reconstruction with flap surgery

 What you can expect

-Chances are your new breasts won't look exactly like your natural ones did.
-However, the contour of your new breasts can usually be restored so that your silhouette looks similar to your silhouette before surgery.
+Chances are your new breast won't look exactly like your natural one did.
+However, the contour of your new breast can usually be restored so that your silhouette looks similar to your silhouette before surgery.

 Breast reconstruction with flap surgery is the most complex breast reconstructive option.
 Your surgeon transfers a section of skin, muscle, fat and blood vessels from one part of your body to your chest to create a new breast mound.
 In some cases, the skin and tissue need to be augmented with a breast implant to achieve the desired breast size.